Meteor Shower Calendar 2026: When’s the Next Meteor Shower?

 • Visible from: Northern Hemisphere

 The first meteor shower of the year — the mighty Quadrantids — is a marvelous sight to see.
 Under suitable conditions, this meteor stream can provide dozens of shooting stars per hour.
-This year, observing conditions are favorable as the peak occurs during the waxing crescent Moon.
-Start looking for the Quadrantid meteors after midnight.
-You can continue your meteor hunt until January 12, as the Quadrantids are known to produce bright fireballs even after the peak.
+Unfortunately, the peak of the Quadrantids in 2026 coincides with a Full Moon, which will significantly reduce the number of visible meteors (to about 10 per hour).
+Our advice is to try to hide the Full Moon behind a tree or a tall building to minimise the glare from the Moon.
+Also, continue your meteor hunt until January 12, as the Quadrantids are known to produce bright fireballs even after the peak.

 Lyrids’ radiant